markuszoeller/markuszoeller.github.io/posts/2018/01/05/elastic-stack-elk-elasticsearch/index.rst

 =======

 We set up an environment with a single-node instance of |es|, a data store for documents.
-In our case, we use it as centralized logging store.
+In our case, we use it as **centralized logging store**.
 We used an example application to show the interaction between application logs and the storing and querying of log records.